FUELED is a design and research incubator focusing on adaptive design strategies for urban landscapes.

-The Alps have historically been a territory of trade and access, of resource-based wealth, and of strategic geographic location.
-In the age of climate crisis, fragile ecologies like the alpine region are on the forefront of suffering the consequences of global warming.
-The role of the Alps as the water tower of central and south Europe has become even more significant as glaciers are melting rapidly.
+The Alps have historically been a territory of trade and access, resource-based wealth, and strategic geographic location.
+The Alps' role as the water tower of central and south Europe has become even more significant as glaciers are melting rapidly.

-The team was awarded a “Water and Human Settlements Grant” by the College of Architecture, Planning, and Public Affairs at UT Arlington in collaboration with the UNESCO Water Initiative.
+Project funding for several research and creative work initiatives includes a “Water and Human Settlements Grant” awarded by the College of Architecture, Planning, and Public Affairs at UT Arlington in collaboration with the UNESCO Water Initiative.